 The first thing you need to do is have an active Google local business listing.
 You can set up an account through Google My Business.
 The listing helps prospective clients search for your business on the Google local listing as well as on Google Maps.

 Note: For consumers to find you, make sure you use the correct NAP information.
 NAP stands for Name, Address, and Phone number, and you need a consistent NAP between your website, Google My Business page, and other listings to improve your search results.

 Therefore, if your firm goes by The Best Attorneys on the Web Ever, PC on Yelp, and Google My Business, do not use Da Best Attorneys on your website.
 It is natural to use the shorter name, but it could hurt your search rankings.

 For example, when I type personal injury attorney into Google, my query looks like the following:

-However, when using voice search for a personal injury attorney, I tend to get a bit wordy describing what I need in more detail.
+However, when using voice search for a personal injury attorney, I tend to get a bit wordy in describing what I require in more detail.
 As you can see below, my query is longer and more specific to my needs.
 The additional information also helps Google provide me with more targeted results.

 The key to long-tail keywords today is to look for keywords that resonate with your target audience.
 Find out what they are thinking, and then incorporate those keywords into your content.